indico/indico/docs/source/installation/latex.rst

-Since Indico requires quite a few LaTeX packages which are not always] installed by default when using the texlive packages of the various linux distrubtions, we recommend installing it manually.
+Since Indico requires quite a few LaTeX packages which are not always] installed by default when using the texlive packages of the various linux distributions, we recommend installing it manually.

 First of all, you will need to install some dependencies so that all TeX formats are generated successfully upon TeXLive installation.